 The server instance runs Linux.
 It is desirable although not required that you know how to navigate Linux or a unix-like environment.
 We’re just running our Python scripts, so no advanced skills are needed.

 1. Setup Your AWS Account

 You need an account on Amazon Web Services.

 - 1. You can create an account by the Amazon Web Services portal and click “Sign in to the Console”.
 From there you can sign in using an existing Amazon account or create a new account.

 - 2. You will need to provide your details as well as a valid credit card that Amazon can charge.
 The process is a lot quicker if you are already an Amazon customer and have your credit card on file.

 Once you have an account you can log into the Amazon Web Services console.

 You will see a range of different services that you can access.

 Now that you have an AWS account, you want to launch an EC2 virtual server instance on which you can run Keras.

 Launching an instance is as easy as selecting the image to load and starting the virtual server.
-Thankfully there is already an image available that has almost everything we need it is called the Deep Learning AMI Amazon Linux Version and was created and is maintained by Amazon.
+Thankfully there is already an image available that has almost everything we need it is called the Deep Learning AMI (Amazon Linux) and was created and is maintained by Amazon.
 Let’s launch it as an instance.